IBE160/SG-Polse/proposal.md

 - Users should only be able to access courses they are enrolled in
 - Must be online to access newest information for the course
 - Must always answer with sources
+- How will you measure answer quality?: user feedback
+- Plan for handling incorrect answers?: place warnings about potential inaccuracy, and that answers should be double checked
+- implementing user feedback mechanisms (thumbs up/down)?: yes
+- Accuracy target for success criteria (e.g., "90% of answers rated helpful by users"): good metric

 ## Success Criteria